MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-mpassessment.md

 ## Supported workloads

 The following list includes the workloads that are supported by this feature.
+>[!NOTE]
+> If the following workloads are applicable  on Windows Server 2019 then Update and Recommendations feature  discovers these workloads and recommend the required management packs.

 - BizTalk 2006
 - BizTalk 2009